 From my experience, here are a few tips for reading to very young children:

-Keep at it, even when it seems ridiculous: I found the most difficult part of reading to Sprout as a newborn was feeling like it mattered at all.
+Keep at it, even when it seems ridiculous: I found the most difficult part of reading to a newborn was feeling like it mattered at all.
 After all, he didn’t have a clue what text or pictures were, much less a story.
-But reading out loud at this age is less about understanding a story than finding more opportunities and ways to talk to your child.
+But reading out loud at this age is less about understanding a story than finding more opportunities to talk to your child.
 The sheer amount of words you say to your infant is shown to have a substantial influence on their language development.
 And it only works for in-person speech – recorded speech, such as on TV, doesn’t have the same effect.
 As talking to babies often feels like talking to yourself anyway, reading text at least gives you something to do.
 It also establishes reading as a constant in your child’s life, helping them see books as something as beloved as any toy.

 Have the books within easy reach: From the beginning, I knew a bookshelf would be an essential piece of furniture for Sprout’s room.
 Far before he started crawling, its bottom shelf was heavy with board books that were easily accessible.
 As a result, he always felt as comfortable pulling a book off the shelf as taking out a toy.
 He knew they were there to enjoy and even be played with.
 This easy access made it clear that the books were his to do with as he wished, not something imposed by us.
 As he grew older, it made it possible for him to explore his library independently and choose his favorites for me to read at bedtime.
 While his current tendency to literally shove books in our faces can be annoying, I never regret making his books accessible and prominent in his bedroom.